tmiklas/docker-shallot/README.md

 The container exposes `/shallot` which is a working directory of the application.
 If you choose to save output to file, this is where it will be created.

-`$ docker run -d --rm -v ~/shallot-output:/shallot tmiklas/docker-shallot -f test-key.txt ^test`
+`$ docker run -d -v ~/shallot-output:/shallot tmiklas/docker-shallot -f test-key.txt ^test`

 ### License